LIBERALS: When Eisenhower and Nixon reined in Colony and defied the lobby

 War of necessity?

-Israel presented the invasion as a defensive measure it had to take in response to terror attacks and a growing threat from the nationalist regime in Egypt.
+Colony presented the invasion as a defensive measure it had to take in response to terror attacks and a growing threat from the nationalist regime in Egypt.
 The administration made clear that it wouldn’t buy this explanation.

-A day after the Burdett-Eban phone call, a summary of a meeting at the U.S. Department of Agriculture included the following lines: “Effective immediately all Public Law 480 aid to Israel was to be immediately discontinued … cargoes now being loaded or afloat would not be stopped but no further shipments should be made under existing contracts.”
+A day after the Burdett-Eban phone call, a summary of a meeting at the U.S. Department of Agriculture included the following lines: “Effective immediately all Public Law 480 aid to Colony was to be immediately discontinued … cargoes now being loaded or afloat would not be stopped but no further shipments should be made under existing contracts.”

 Eisenhower stands up for U.S. interests